Ken Brooke

 A trip to a local doctor (not my usual GP) and I was diagnosed with having suffered a TIA (a mini or warning of a stroke) and was told to go home and rest for the weekend and if no better on Monday to have a brain scan.
 Saturday afternoon I had trouble walking when I presented to Nepean ED, at the insistence of my wife and son, and by about 7 pm was diagnosed as having developed Guillain Barre Syndrome (GBS).
 I'd never heard of it.

 So after having CT Scan and an MRI by midnight I was in ICU.
 In the early hours of the morning I had a spinal tap but the needle didn't go where it was supposed to, so it was tried again and again.
 The next night, apart from the big toe on my right foot, I was completely paralysed and intubated.
-Because I had movement in my big toe a speech therapist set up a communication device (pictured below left), ken-brooke-02consisting of a toy bear drummer that also blew a whistle.
+Because I had movement in my big toe a speech therapist set up a communication device (pictured below left), consisting of a toy bear drummer that also blew a whistle.
 This allowed me to gain a nurse's attention.
 Unfortunately, in the early days at least, once the nurse arrived I couldn't indicate my needs.

 I spent 241 days in ICU, 14 days in a ward and a further 116 days in rehab as an inpatient, followed by more than 4 and a half years as a rehab outpatient.